tamagui/tamagui/next.md

 - addTheme updateTheme regression needs a test

-- not seeing data-at props

-- add more web-only stlye props:
-  - filter, backdropFilter, mixBlendMode are really good for $theme-light/dark
-  - fontSmoothing, clipPath, textShadow, backgroundImage, maskImage, maskSize...
-- Group is not SSR safe because useProps is evaluating to specific media queries on the server and then ultimately becomes not-media-css

 - type to search on Select regressed

-- masks wasn't exported in my version of @tamagui/theme-builder (1.88.18).
-I had to grab it from @tamagui/themes/v2-themes instead

 - // TODO: pulling past the limit breaks scroll on native, need to better make ScrollView